fixm-ccb/fixm-user-manual-4.3.0-testing/docs/fixm-in-support-of-ffice/ffice-verification-mapping.md

 successfully identified the fields erroneously left out of the templates as well as a number of additional fields not called for in d0.99 of the Implementation
 Guidance (that were added as forward-looking changes in coordination with the ATMRPP).

-> [!TIP]
-> Though created as a verification document, users may find the mappings between FF-ICE requirements and FIXM Xpaths provided in the spreadsheet useful as a general
-> reference document, showing the corresponding FIXM fields for each FF-ICE data item in Appendix C.
+?> Though created as a verification document, users may find the mappings between FF-ICE requirements and FIXM Xpaths provided in the spreadsheet useful as a general reference document, showing the corresponding FIXM fields for each FF-ICE data item in Appendix C.